Bronwyn Mayer

-Bronwyn Lee Mayer-Smith (born 3 July 1974) is an Australian water polo player from the gold medal squad of the 2000 Summer Olympics.
+Bronwyn Lee Mayer-Smith (born 3 July 1974) is a former Australian water polo player from the gold medal squad of the 2000 Summer Olympics.
+She also competed on the team in the 2004 Summer Olympics, which took 4th place.

+In 2019, she was inducted into the Water Polo Australia Hall of Fame.

+Club water polo

+Mayer played for the Balmain Water Polo Club.

+Personal life

 Mayer married Damian Smith in January 2001.
-Mayer competed on the team in the 2004 Summer Olympics, which took 4th place.
 She is a cousin of water polo players Gavin and Taryn Woods.

-In 2019, she was inducted into the Water Polo Australia Hall of Fame.

-Club water polo

-Mayer currently plays for the Balmain Water Polo Club.